AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/customize.md

 | content   | TEXT     |
 | author_id | SMALLINT |

-To migrate all data from old tables structure to a new one you can create a custom step in the `config.xml` file.
+To migrate all data from old tables structure to a new one, you can create a custom step in the `config.xml` file.
 For example:

 ```xml
 <steps mode="data">